 As a composer, I am devoted to enabling students to find their artistic and linguistic voices and to critically question and engage with their musical community.

-Mischa Salkind-Pearl joined the Conservatory in 2010 and is an assistant professor of liberal arts.
+Mischa Salkind-Pearl joined the Conservatory in 2010 and is an assistant professor of core studies.
 He teaches music theory, composition, and English as a second language.

 Professional Awards and Recognitions

 Work selected for reading by Finland's Uusinta Ensemble, MATA (2014)

 First prize in Composition Competition, Massachusetts String Teachers Association (2013)

 First annual commission for the Callithumpian Consort at New England Conservatory, SICPP (2010)

 Troubled Water (Guerilla Opera, directed by Allegra Libonati, 2015)

 The Plum Gatherer for soprano and cimbalom, commissioned by the Ludovico Ensemble

 Pari for solo cello, commissioned by Rhonda Rider